 The Problem of Man’s Rights

-The concept of man’s rights is intelligible only against the background of a certain kind of social order.
-If there is no social order, the concept of man’s rights is incoherent.
-The universe does not recognize man’s rights—the existence of a social order or a nation is a necessary condition for the concept of man’s rights to become coherent.
+The concept of man’s rights is intelligible only against the background of a social order.
+When there is no social order, the concept of man’s rights becomes incoherent.
+The natural world does not recognize man’s rights.
+In a state of nature, man has no rights.
+The existence of a social order or a nation is a necessary condition for the concept of man’s rights to become coherent.

 Monday, August 10, 2020